KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/getting-started.md

 ----

-## Download and Try the API
+## Deploy and Try the API

+You have 3 options to deploy your **KopiCloud AD API** server:

+1) Search for **KopiCloud AD API** in the MarketPlace of your Cloud Provider

+2) Download the Setup and install **KopiCloud AD API** in your server

 Visit the [Download](https://www.kopicloud-ad-api.com/download) page to download the Setup application.

 Execute the Setup application to install and configure your machine.

-Or create a **Setup Configuration File** to automate the deployment of the KopiCloud AD API.
+Join the machine to your AD domain.

-> Coming soon: we will provide scripts to create full unattended deployments in Azure, AWS, GCP, OCI, and VMware.
+3) Coming soon: we will provide Terraform scripts to create full unattended deployments in Azure, AWS, GCP, OCI, and VMware.

 ----